nforgeio/neonKUBE/Images/metricbeat/README.md

 # Description

-[Metricbeat](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html) is an agent that runs on each cluster node that captures and ships node and container metrics to the cluster Elasticsearch logs for analysis and viewing via Kibana.
+[Metricbeat](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html) is an agent that runs on each cluster node that captures and ships node and container metrics to the hive Elasticsearch logs for analysis and viewing via Kibana.

 By default, this container launches Metricbeat configured to capture the following node metrics: